MontiCore/object-diagram/README.md

 The contents of the symbol file are of minor importance for you as a language user.
 In case you are curious and had a look into the symbol file:
 The symbol file contains a JSON representation of the symbols defined in a model.
-In this case, the symbol file contains information about all sorts of symbols defined in a class diagramm.
-Usually, the CLI tools of MontiCore languages automatically generate the contents of these files and you, as a language user, must not be concerned with their contents.
+In this case, the symbol file contains information about all sorts of symbols defined in a class diagram.
+Usually, the tools of MontiCore languages automatically generate the contents of these files and you, as a language user, must not be concerned with their contents.

 The path containing the directory structure that contains the symbol file is called the "Model Path"